-6.6 Sampling, Analysis, and Measurement Requirements
+6.2 Sampling, Analysis, and Measurement Requirements

-Sampling, analysis and measurement requirements for Production Parameters are the same as those required for the measurement of production quantity and material usage in the applicable subsection entitled Sampling, Analysis and Measurement Requirements under each Standard Quantification Method.
+Sampling, analysis and measurement requirements for EPS parameters and activity components are the same as those required for the measurement of production quantity and material usage in the applicable subsection entitled Sampling, Analysis and Measurement Requirements under each Standard Quantification Method.
 Where there are no requirements for production or material use under the applicable Standard Quantification Method, the person may use the following method:

-- (1) Equipment used to measure the production quantity and material usage shall be: - (i) calibrated according to the manufacturer's instructions where available; or, where not available, calibrated according to practices used for accounting purposes; - (ii) maintained to achieve an accuracy of plus or minus 5%.
+- (1) Equipment used to measure the production quantity, material usage, thermal energy transferred, and energy input shall be: - (i) calibrated according to the manufacturer's instructions where available; or, where not available, calibrated according to practices used for accounting purposes; - (ii) maintained to achieve an accuracy of plus or minus 5 per cent. - (2) Measurement or engineering estimates for byproduct fuels.

-6.7 Procedures for Estimating Missing Production Parameter Data
+6.3 Procedures for Estimating Missing Data